mmottl/pomap/README.md

 #### Databases

-Partial order structures represented by Hasse-diagrams can be used to optimize database queries on multi-value attributes by providing better ways of indexing.
+Partial order structures represented by Hasse-diagrams can be used to optimize database queries on multi-valued attributes by providing better ways of indexing.

 #### General problem-solving

-For general problem-solving we often need at least to know whether some solution is better, equal to, worse or uncomparable to another.
+For general problem-solving we often need at least to know whether some solution is better, equal to, worse or incomparable to another.
 Given a large number of known solutions, the partial order structure containing the elements can be used to draw conclusions about e.g. whether their particular form (syntax) implies anything about their position in the partial order